Blitz3DFASM/Blitz3DFASMSDK/README.md

 * Copy **B3D.dll** from *Blitz3D_SDK_V1.05\redist* folder and copy it **to folder with \*.asm files** (The compiled exe file will not run without this library).
 * Run FASMW.EXE IDE from FASM archive and open one of the *.asm files from this SDK and select Run->Run from main menu for create execute and run example.

-**Note:** Also, you can set FASMW as default for asm files.
-Then, when opening an *.asm file, it will immediately open in the FASMW environment, which greatly simplifies the work.
+**Note:** Also, you can set FASMW.EXE as default for open *.asm files in youre opeartin system.
+Then, when opening an *.asm file, it will immediately open in the FASMW IDE, which greatly simplifies work.

 # SDK Description: